 When you’re known as the Annuity Expert and have been listed as a top annuity expert you should be listening to; you would hope that you can back this claim up.
 And, yes.
 Shawn Plummer does prove that you should hear him out when seeing annuity advice.

 In Plummer’s complete guide to annuities, you’ll learn what insurance-based annuities are.
 For the curious cats out there, these would be a traditional or MYGA, fixed indexed, long-term care, single-premium, deferred, and QLAC.
 What makes his guide stand out, however, is that he goes over the three parts of an annuity contract and debunks common myths, like there’s no way to withdrawal your money.

 Overall, Plummer covers the basics.
 But, he also goes more in-depth on other annuity topics that most annuity resources don’t go near.

-If there is one lesson you should take away with Stan, it’s his P.I.L.L. acronym.
+If there is one lesson you should take away from this article is the term P.I.L.L. acronym.
 It stands for;

 - P = Principal Protection

 Why is this so important?
 Because you can use the P.I.L.L. acronym to answer the two most important questions when deciding whether or not to purchase an annuity;

 - What do you want your money to CONTRACTUALLY do?

 - When do you want those CONTRACTUAL guarantees to start?

 “It’s that simple,” says Stan.
 “From those 2 answers, then the specific annuity type and transfer of risk solution are easy to choose.
 In combination with the P.I.L.L. acronym, your next step should be to quote all carriers for the best contractual guarantee for your specific situation.”